Articles & Reviews

 CL: Did you have any initial misgivings about demonstrating lovemaking in the film?

-CARTER: Yeah, I certainly did.
-It’s very scary to know you’re going to be viewed naked by anybody, fantasized about, judged and wanted.
-But I felt the only material that’s out there and the only people that are willing to show sex are porn stars, so I felt the real need to use the technology we have available today fully, and not out of some prudish reason of conservatism to go: “Well no, we’ll talk about it, write about but, but not have it be seen.”
 There is so much to be seen in it – you see by a smile, you hear by the sound of the voice the love that actually does transpire in a way that written words cannot.
 So I was willing to do that, to offer people something different.
 I know some people may think : “just fancy porn stars” – and may view it that way and use it that way, but I also know that there will be people who will simply be able to appreciate the difference, see the beauty and sacredness and be able to model from it.

 CL: How did you extract the best out of the couples you advised on the set?

-CARTER: First, the couples involved weren’t acting, so my role was more about helping them to relax in front of the cameras.
-They all experienced it as a supportive, enhancing environment, so it felt good all around and they felt they benefited from the experience.
-In my professional life it is my role to work with couples – in my whole arena of teaching one of my specialties is to be right there when couples are going through an experience.
-One of the couples were friends of mine who were going through a lot of relationship issues at the time, and it actually helped them because they were so in their process they were willing to accept input that way.
-I know it’s a very unusual type of therapy-here you are, being intimate, getting sensual and loving and here’s someone saying: “See if you can just allow your love to come through”, or “It’s okay to feel your tears and shed them”.
-In the therapy context, as well, working in this way is very avant garde.
-Some couples you sit with and talk to and hear their problems or listen to their desire for a more fulfilling and sacredness in their sex life, and this in itself is very valuable and sometimes all that is needed or appropriate.
-But once you actually see a couple interact, that’s when you get what their dynamic actually is – when you see how energetically they are in their intimate experience.
-So it wasn’t that hard for me to work with the couples in the film, especially because they were willing and all of them were in tune with exploring themselves.
+In the therapy context as well, working in this way is very avant-garde.
+Some couples you sit with and talk to and hear their problems, or listen to their desire for a more fulfilling and sacredness in their sex life.
+And this in itself is very valuable and sometimes all that is needed or appropriate.
+But once you actually see a couple interact, that’s when you get what their dynamic actually is.
+When you see how energetically they are in their intimate experience.
+So it wasn’t that hard for me to work with the couples in the film.
+Especially because they were willing and all of them were in tune with exploring themselves.

 CL: What do you feel when you see yourself in the film?

-CARTER: My first reaction was fear- I have to admit that.
+CARTER: My first reaction was fear – I have to admit that.
 Imagining people’s judgment and that goes back to my Catholic upbringing.
 Then again, I also have that part in me that knows somehow this is the right action for me.
 There are moments in the film where I go: “This is beautiful.”
 There certainly isn’t anything in me that would choose to do what I did if it weren’t for a reason.
-But because of my work and because of my personal experience I know how many people are suffering from a lack of information and a lack of right input about their sexual and intimate life, so if there’s even a chance that they will discover something new for themselves I’m willing to let myself be involved if I believe that’s what it takes.
+But because of my work and because of my personal experience, I know how many people are suffering from a lack of information and a lack of right input about their sexual and intimate life.
+So if there’s even a chance that they will discover something new for themselves, I’m willing to let myself be involved if I believe that’s what it takes.

 CL: Who do you think will benefit from seeing the film?

-CARTER: Time will tell, but my hope is that the person on the street who has never been exposed to the human potential movement or meditation or Tantric sexuality will discover it for themselves.
-Everyone has sexuality and almost everyone has trouble with some part of their intimate relating, so the film is something that speaks to people.
-I hope that through discovering the film they will not only discover a better sexual connection but also meditation and spirituality.
-I know the film was made for people who hadn’t been exposed very much at all to the idea of sacred sexuality or the idea of spiritual sexuality, or any idea that sex can be more than just this thing that you do because you’re married and somehow hanker for it.
+The film was made for people who hadn’t been exposed very much at all to the idea of sacred sexuality or the idea of spiritual sexuality.
+Or any idea that sex can be more than just this thing that you do because you’re married and somehow hanker for it.
 I know this film will talk to just about anyone.
 Even in the course of making it, couples working on the film who thought they knew it all found a lot of reminders in it.
-They said after watching it two or three times something shifted in our lovemaking even though they thought there was nothing new in it for them.
+They said after watching it two or three times, something shifted in our lovemaking even though they thought there was nothing new in it for them.

 CL: And your favorite parts of the film?